-We know that the low-cost can seem appealing, for obvious reasons, but we highly recommend you view the ABC FOUR CORNERS special report on back-room operations before you make your decision.
+While it may be true that the low-cost can seem appealing, for obvious reasons, we highly recommend you view the ABC FOUR CORNERS special report on back-room operations before you make your decision.

 MID-RANGE: PRICES TYPICALLY RANGE FROM $10,000 to $14,500

-Your surgery might or might not be performed by a genuine Plastic Surgeon and could be performed in an accredited hospital or a clinic backroom if it’s being performed in a backroom does your surgeon have hospital admitting rights if something goes wrong.
-Also, make sure you check not only your Surgeon’s qualifications and expertise but also their accreditations.
+It could be performed in an accredited hospital or a clinic backroom.
+Is it’s being performed in a backroom because your surgeon does not have hospital admitting rights if something goes wrong?

-You must get your quote broken down and ask if your post-operative care, recovery aids and scar management are included, or if these are an additional cost.
+Similarly, we highly recommend getting your quote broken down.
+At any rate, you should ask if your post-operative care, recovery aids and scar management are included, or if they incur an additional cost.

 PREMIUM BREAST REDUCTION SURGERY: PRICES TYPICALLY RANGE FROM $15,000 to upwards of $22,000

 In the Premium price range, your surgery will typically be performed by a Highly-skilled Breast Reduction Surgeon that has full FRACS recognition.*

 * To clarify, FRACS recognition is only given to surgeons that have completed a minimum, 12 years of surgical and medical education.
 As well as a minimum of 5 years of specialist postgrad training.*